Beirut, Lebanon: What to pack, what to wear, and when to go [2023]

 November

-If you vacation in Beirut during November, you will probably see that it is balmy.
+If you vacation in Beirut during November, you may notice that it is balmy.
 Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the high 50s F (mid 10s C).
 Humidity is generally between 60 and 70% during the day.
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain about a third of the time.

 What to wear/what to pack: